SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/index.md

 #### errors

-* 204 – Not found - if there is no form template with such id belonging to authorized user.
+* 204 – Not found - if there is no form template with such ID belonging to authorized user.
 * [General](../../../../getting-started.md#error-codes) types of errors.

 ***